 Here is also a quick Tip Sheet for school administration on cyberbullying.

 Cyberbullying Prevention and Resources

 A 2018 review showed that cyberbullying prevention programs reduce cyberbullying perpetration of approximately 10–15% and a reduction in cyberbullying victimization of approximately 14%.
 Key elements of such programs include efforts to enhance resilience and positive behaviors and not just focus on reducing bullying.

 Research has shown that short-term, well-being awareness-raising events or brief assemblies about suicide and bullying are not effective; therefore, a long-term approach must be taken.

-Choosing a CASEL-aligned SEL program is one of the best ways to battle a problem like bullying and other social problems because it allows students to:
+Choosing a CASEL-aligned life skills curriculum is one of the best ways to battle a problem like bullying and other social problems because it allows students to:

 - Know and manage themselves

 - Have more positive relationships with peers and adults